 How VoIP Can Help

 It might seem small, but how much is your phone system costing you?
-Do you still have a traditional PBX system that costs for every little thing?
+Do you still have a traditional analog PBX system that costs extra for every little thing?

 Switching to VoIP can save hundreds on something your business needs—a phone.
-Cloud-based VoIP delivers reliable phone service with multiple features for one monthly cost that’s less than a basic landline.
-Features like call routing, call queues, Caller ID, up-and-down scalability, voicemail-to-email, voicemail to text, and other features are included in the low monthly price.
+Cloud-based VoIP delivers reliable phone service with multiple features for one monthly cost less than a basic landline.
+Features like call routing, call queues, Caller ID, up-and-down scalability, voicemail-to-email, voicemail-to-text, and other features are included in the low monthly price.

 Contact Press8 Telecom today to discuss upgrading your small business phone system to a new, flexible VoIP system for less money than a traditionally hosted PBX system.
 Talk to us, and we’ll give you a free quote on the system that works for your company.